-The decrease in our net cash and investments position at September 26, 2020 as compared to March 28, 2020 was primarily due to our use of cash to invest in our business through \$53.9 million in capital expenditures and to make dividend payments of \$49.8 million (which had been previously declared during the fourth quarter of Fiscal 2020), as well as cash used in operating activities of \$12.7 million.
+The increase in our net cash and investments position at September 25, 2021 as compared to March 27, 2021 was primarily due to operating cash flows of \$464.2 million, partially offset by our use of cash to invest in our business through \$63.4 million in capital expenditures, to make dividend payments of \$50.5 million, and to support Class A common stock repurchases of \$39.9 million, representing withholdings in satisfaction of tax obligations for stock-based compensation awards.

-The decrease in equity was primarily attributable to our comprehensive loss during the six months ended September 26, 2020.
+The increase in our equity was attributable to our comprehensive income and the net impact of stock-based compensation arrangements, partially offset by our dividends declared during the six months ended September 25, 2021.